Christopher Doyle, LPC, CCTP

 No challenge is too great or too small.
 If you need someone to walk with you on your journey of healing and wellness, or some support with becoming the best version of yourself, contact me.
 I am available for morning, day, evening, and weekend appointments.
 I can see you in person or via telehealth.
 My formative training includes an undergraduate degree in Psychology from Kean University in New Jersey and a Master’s in Marriage and Family Therapy from Liberty University in Virginia.

-Juan has a passion and love for helping others expand and integrate strengths to build a meaningful life.
+Juan is a nationally certified and licensed professional counselor that has a passion and love for helping others expand and integrate strengths to build a meaningful life.
 Juan is fluent in Spanish and English, with over a decade of experience working with adults and children ages 6-17.
 He has a background in social services, crisis/conflict resolution, school settings, severe mental health needs, suicidal ideation, disabilities, and relationships.

 Specializations: anxiety, depression, trauma, family conflict, and relationship difficulties.